Michelle chose to sponsor a Celebration Tree as a positive and lasting way to remember her late mother.

 A fitting memorial, and witness to the future...
 I hope others will do the same and make this small investment in the long term future of their communities.

-Croydon Council plans to plant an oak tree in Lloyd Park this winter in memory of Valerie.
+Croydon Council planted an oak tree in Lloyd Park this winter in memory of Valerie.